 But it’s not impossible to maintain a social life without.
-‘Go Sober for October’ presents a great opportunity for us to share some tips for those with a difficult relationship with alcohol to maintain a healthy, sober social life.
+This is a perfect opportunity for us to share some tips for those with a difficult relationship with alcohol to maintain a healthy, sober social life.

 If you can find other ways to spend time with people besides drinking, you will find it much easier to have an enjoyable social life without alcohol.
 Rather than going to a club for your birthday, why not try an activity like paintballing or a trip to the cinema?
 These activities don’t always have to be completely alcohol-free either – you can simply find ways to minimise the emphasis that will be placed on alcohol.
 Instead of going to the pub for dinner, find a restaurant where the focus will primarily be on the food.

 It helps to have a couple of good options on hand for when people suggest something you think could be difficult for you.
 Figure out what activities you enjoy and what’s on offer locally so that you can always make a counter-suggestion if needed.

 While it may seem obvious to find something non-alcoholic to drink when staying sober, the key is to find something you genuinely enjoy drinking so that alcohol becomes less appealing.
 This can also make it easier to attend the same social gatherings as usual since you’ll have an alternative drink to look forward to.
 This can be a standard soft drink, speciality alcohol-free option (like mocktails) or even a hot drink.
 Try a few things out and see what you like.